Preventing foodborne illness through education and enforcement

 Additionally, we inspect vending machines that sell sandwiches and other foods that must be kept at the proper temperature in order to remain safe to eat.
 We inspect temporary food service operations which are commonly set up at a special event for a limited time.
 Vending and Temporary inspections are not available on-line at this time.

-Ohio Uniform Food Safety Code (UPDATED JANUARY 1, 2013)
+Ohio Uniform Food Safety Code OAC 3717 (Updated Jan.
+1, 2013)

-Food Handler Training Class
+Food Handler Training Classes